cdoremus/deno-blog/posts/End-to-end_test_a_Deno_webapp_using_deno-puppeteer.2022-08-14.md

 });
 ```

-Once the `page.goto` function runs and navigates to the page to be tested, the
+Once the `page.goto` function runs and navigates to the page to be tested.
+All
+tests in this file work on the same page.
+The `page.waitForSelector` is called
-`page.waitForSelector` is called with a CSS selector pointing to the DOM node on
+with a CSS selector pointing to the DOM node on the page to be verified.
+In this
-the page to be verified.
-In this case, we are verifying that a message that
+case, we are verifying that a message that starts with 'Welcome' exists at that
-starts with 'Welcome' exists at that spot.
-We use the `page.evaluate` to obtain
+spot.
+We use the `page.evaluate` to obtain the text content (i.e. the message)
-the text content (i.e. the message) from the HTMLElement.
+from the HTMLElement.

 The function of the counter component is tested in the next two test functions.
 We want to know that the increment (+1) and decrement (-1) buttons work